Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 Spinal Conditions

-- Acute Back Pain: Gentle mobilization for pain relief
+- Acute Back Pain: Gentle mobilisation for pain relief

-- Chronic Spinal Stiffness: Progressive mobilization to restore movement
+- Chronic Spinal Stiffness: Progressive mobilisation to restore movement

 - Post-Surgical Restrictions: Addressing adhesions and stiffness after surgery

-- Disc-Related Problems: Specific techniques to centralize symptoms
+- Disc-Related Problems: Specific techniques to centralizse symptoms

 - Facet Joint Dysfunction: Targeting small joints between vertebrae